 The treated population included 86 patients in first or second hematologic complete remission (CR1 or CR2).
-The demographics and baseline characteristics are shown in Table 12.
+The demographics and baseline characteristics are shown in Table 11.
 The median number of treatment cycles was 2 (range: 1 to 4).
 Following treatment with BLINCYTO, 45 out of 61 (73.8%) patients in CR1 and 14 out of 25 (56.0%) patients in CR2 underwent allogeneic hematopoietic stem cell transplantation in continuous hematologic complete remission.

+Table 11.
+Demographics and Baseline Characteristics in BLAST Study